TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/MISC/README.txt

 This variable is autosaved and updated automatically if necessary.
 2. Template_PlotAppearance.mat: saves to standrad plot appearances of the GUI (when the user resets to default, those are the settings taken) - read if no PlotAppearance.mat is saved (costume plot appearance)
 3. Template_ModuleOrder.mat: saves default modules shown on startup of the main window.
 This is called when the user presses the button to reset module order to default. - read if no ModuleOrder.mat is saved (costume module order)
+4. Python_Conda_Path.mat: saves the path to the python.exe for the conda environment SpikeInterface is installed in
+5. ShowToolTipsSetting.mat: saves whether tooltips should be shown for next startup

 Optionally:
 1. PlotAppearance: saves the costume plot appearances the user saved.
 Only if they where modified and saved as new default